ArvinFarrelP/ArvinFarrelP/README.md

 ### 👩‍💻 About Me

 - 📚 I'm currently expanding my expertise in blockchain research, content creation, and crypto trading.
-- ⚡ In my free time, I analyze crypto markets, explore new blockchain projects, and play games like Genshin Impact.
+- ⚡ In my free time, I analyze crypto markets, explore emerging blockchain technologies, and stay updated with industry trends.
+- 🎯 Passionate about decentralized finance (DeFi) and the future of Web3.